Energija/GV Elektrėnai

-Energija/GV Elektrėnai (formerly Energija Elektrėnai) is a professional ice hockey team located in Elektrėnai, Lithuania, which plays in the Latvian Hockey Higher League, the top tier of ice hockey in Latvia.
+Energija/GV Elektrėnai (formerly Energija Elektrėnai) is a professional ice hockey team based in Elektrėnai, Lithuania.
+The team competes in the Latvian Hockey Higher League, the top tier of ice hockey in Latvia.
 The team plays its home games at Elektrėnai Ice Palace.
-Energija is the most successful ice hockey team in Lithuania, having won 26 Lithuanian championships.
+Energija is the most successful ice hockey team in Lithuania, having won 27 Lithuanian championships.

 History

 Energija Elektrėnai was founded in 1977, following the completion of the Elektrėnai Ice Palace the year prior.
 The team immediately joined Lithuanian league and fared well in their first season, finishing fifth out of nine teams whilst qualifying for the second round of competition.
 Energija won its first Lithuanian championship in 1986 after battling with Baltija Klaipėda for the top spot over the course of the season.
 The following season, Energija made it to the play-off final, ultimately losing to Baltija.
 The team won their next championship in 1990, and that marked the beginning of the team's dominance of the domestic competition, as they went on to win every Lithuanina championship until the 1999 season.

 Starting in 1995, Energija participated in the Eastern European Hockey League, a trans-national league featuring teams from Belarus, Latvia, Lithuania and Ukraine.
 In addition to the EEHL, Energija were given an automatic spot in the final in the Lithuanian league, despite no longer competing in the Lithuanian regular season.
 Energija's maiden season in the EEHL saw them finish sixth out of eight teams.
 During the team's tenure in the EEHL, they were often near the bottom of the table.
 Energija did not compete in the 1999–2000 EEHL season, however, they returned to the league in 2001, and remained there until 2003, a year before the league folded.

 Subsequently, Energija joined the Latvian Hockey Higher League, they had a strong debut season, making it to the semi-finals, losing to ASK/Ogre.
 They then lost again in the third place game to HK Liepājas Metalurgs.
 Despite the auspicious start north of the border, the team's first season in the Latvian border was their best; they never managed to advance past the quarter-finals.
 Energija participated in the Latvian league until 2012, when they returned to the Lithuanian league.
 During their time in Latvia, Energija were again given an automatic spot in the Lithuanian final, and they continued to dominate the league, winning every edition of the competition between 2003 and 2009.
 In September 2010, a new league had been formed in Lithuania, the Lithuania Hockey League (Nacionaline ledo ritulio lyga), of which Energija were founding members.
 After leaving the Latvian league, Energija played one season in the NLRL, again being crowned champions, before deciding to move solely to the Belarusian second tier, the Vysshaya Liga.